 The Salford Royal NHS Trust Swan team has issued an urgent knitting appeal as they need more knitted bereavement blankets, hearts & teddies.
 Can you help?

 In June 2021, we asked kind-hearted knitters and crocheters if they could help us with our Knitting Appeal for Bereavement Blankets, Hearts, and teddies for the Swan Team at Salford Royal NHS.
 The response was amazing and enabled us to donate hundreds of knitted keepsakes to the team during the pandemic.
 The kindness of the community who rallied around and helped us was overwhelming.
-However, as the months went on, we thought the need for these items was decreasing.
+However, as the months went on, we thought the need for these items decreased.
 After all, the news hardly mentions Covid 19; I thought it was on the decline.

 The comfort keepsakes bring is huge.